p-wegner/coding-aider/src/main/kotlin/de/andrena/codingaider/actions/actions.md

 # Aider Actions Module Documentation

 ## Overview
-The Aider Actions module provides a set of actions that enhance the functionality of the Aider tool within the IDE.
-These actions allow users to perform various tasks such as committing code, applying design patterns, documenting code, and managing persistent files.
+The Aider Actions module provides a comprehensive set of actions that enhance the functionality of the Aider tool within the IDE.
+These actions enable users to perform tasks such as committing code, applying design patterns, documenting code, managing persistent files, and more.

 ## Key Classes and Methods